Springfield (The Simpsons): Topography

 Springfield's fictional geography is shown to be comically varied and includes forests, meadows, mountain ranges, a desert, a glacier, beaches, badlands, canyons, swamps, a harbor, waterholes, and waterways.
 Major named geographical features include the Springfield Gorge, Springfield National Forest, the volcanic Mt.
 Springfield, the West Springfield Desert, which is claimed to be "three times the size of Texas", the Springfield Badlands, the gigantic Murderhorn Mountain, Springfield Glacier, Mt.
 Useful National Park, Springfield Mesa, Springfield Monument Park, and Springfield National Park.

 The town's climate is usually depicted as dry and sunny, with a bright blue sky.
 However, in various episodes, it has been subject to many natural disasters, including heatwaves, blizzards, avalanches, earthquakes, acid rain, floods, hurricanes, lightning strikes, tornadoes, and volcanic eruptions.

 Springfield's environment is shown as unusually polluted.
 Overflowing garbage forces the whole town – population and structures — to move 5 mi away from the massive dump that the old town of Springfield had become.
 Springfield is also home to the state's largest self-sustaining tire fire, which has been burning continuously for many decades.
 Lake Springfield's pollution almost leads to the town's destruction by an Environmental Protection Agency (EPA) bomb in The Simpsons Movie, and pollution from the nuclear power plant has mutated the fish in the river, causing some to grow an extra eye.
 Its atmosphere is so polluted that, in one 1995 episode, it reduces a comet, that was large enough that it was assumed that it would completely destroy the town, to a rock the size of a chihuahua's head in just a few seconds.

 Springfield is shown to feature a large numbered grid plan, ranging from streets at least as low as 3rd Street and at least as high as 257th Street.

 Politics

 The fictional mayor of Springfield is Joe Quimby, a Democrat.
 In the episode "Sideshow Bob Roberts", Sideshow Bob runs for mayor as a Republican and defeats Quimby, but Bob is later discovered to have committed electoral fraud.
+During the episode "The Old Blue Mayor She Ain't What She Used to Be", Marge Simpson becomes the mayor of the city for a short period.
+In "Walking Big & Tall", it is revealed that Hans Moleman was once the mayor of Springfield.

 Krusty the Clown represents Springfield in Congress as a Republican.
 Previous representatives include Horace Wilcox, who dies of a heart attack while in office in "Mr. Spritz Goes to Washington", and Bob Arnold, who is forced to resign after Lisa exposes his corruption in "Mr. Lisa Goes to Washington".

 Mary Bailey is the fictional governor of Springfield's state.